The Russian accusative case.

 - Confusing direction and location. "Я иду в школу" (acc. - I'm going TO school) vs. "Я в школе" (prep. - I'm AT school).
 Same preposition в, different case, different meaning.
 If you use the wrong case, you'll say "I'm going at school" or "I'm in school" when you mean "to school."

-- Plural animate accusative = genitive plural.
-In the plural, animate nouns of ALL genders borrow from the genitive: "Я вижу студентов" (I see the students), "Я вижу сестёр" (I see the sisters).
+- Plural living things take a special ending.
+In the plural, living things of ALL genders change: "Я вижу студентов" (I see the students), "Я вижу сестёр" (I see the sisters).
 This catches learners who mastered the singular rules but forgot the plural extends the pattern.

 - Adjective agreement.
 Adjectives must agree with their noun in case. "Я читаю интересную книгу" - the adjective интересная also changes to accusative (интересную).
 Learners often change the noun but forget the adjective.